Canada’s Freight Railways: Moving the Economy

 Railways Big and Small Help Deliver Canada’s Amazing Products to the World

 Canada’s freight rail industry is the backbone of our economy, transporting more than $280 billion worth of goods each year on a network that runs from coast to coast.
 Our freight railways serve customers in almost every part of the Canadian economy: from manufacturing, to the agricultural, natural resource, wholesale and retail sectors.

 Freight railways have Canadian operating revenues of more than $13 billion a year.
 Together, with our country’s more than 40 local and regional railways—or shortlines—they open the doors to trade for Canadian businesses.
 Shortlines provide vital first-mile/last-mile service to customers not served directly by Class 1 railways.
 By moving traffic to and from the main lines, where CN and CP handle the long-haul transportation, they help the manufacturing and resource sectors access world markets.

 Helping Canadian Businesses Compete—and Win—in the Global Marketplace

 Canada’s economic growth and standard of living depend on the export and import of goods, and our freight railways ensure that those goods make it to market as efficiently and cost-effectively as possible.

 Canadian railways moved nearly 328 million tonnes of freight in 2015.
-Through a network of intermodal terminals (rail, ship and truck) in Vancouver, Calgary, Edmonton, Toronto, Montreal, Halifax and Chicago, our railways helped to deliver more than $150 billion worth of Canadian exports to markets across North America and around the globe.
+Through a network of intermodal terminals (rail, ship and truck) across North America, our railways helped to deliver more than $150 billion worth of Canadian exports to markets across North America and around the globe.